jefische/atp-analysis/ATP_Analysis.md

 }
 ```

-We can now merge match results from Doha 2016 through the 2019 Tour
+We can then merge match results from Doha 2016 through the 2019 Tour
-Finals with the player year over year stats we are interested in .
+Finals with the player year over year stats we are interested in.

 ``` r
 results <- matches[matches$tourney_index %in% earliest:latest,